danielsanfr/universitys-homeworks/wireless-sensor-networks/README.md

-# Wireless Sensor Networks Homeworks
+# Wireless Sensor Networks Homework

 _This is a homework of the Wireless Sensor Networks discipline._